How To Configure Authentication for Amazon S3

 - Sentry for role-based authorization.

-In Cloudera Manager 5.11, the S3 Connector Service set up wizard is launched automatically during the AWS Credential set up process when you select the path to add the S3 Connector Service.
+The S3 Connector Service setup wizard is launched automatically in Cloudera Manager during the AWS Credential setup process when you select the path to add the S3 Connector Service.

 See Configuring the Amazon S3 Connector for more information about the S3 Connector Service.

 - Never share the credentials with other cluster users or services.